-In December 2019, an outbreak of a novel strain of coronavirus (COVID-19) was identified in Wuhan, China.
+In December 2019 an outbreak of a novel strain of coronavirus (COVID-19) was identified in Wuhan, China.
 This virus continues to spread globally, has been declared a pandemic by the World Health Organization and has spread to nearly every country in the world.
 The impact of this pandemic has been, and will likely continue to be, extensive in many aspects of society.
 The pandemic has resulted in and will likely continue to result in significant disruptions to businesses.
 A number of countries and other jurisdictions around the world have implemented extreme measures to try and slow the spread of the virus.
 These measures include the closing of businesses and requiring people to stay in their homes, the latter of which raises uncertainty regarding the ability to travel to hospitals in order to participate in clinical trials.
-Additional measures that have had, and will likely continue to have, a major impact on clinical development, at least in the near-term, include shortages and delays in the supply chain, as well as prohibitions in certain countries on enrolling subjects in new clinical trials.
-Future disruptions related to the COVID-19 pandemic could negatively impact the Company's plans and timelines for the remainder of 2021 and beyond, including enrolling and monitoring subjects in its clinical trials.
+Additional measures that have had, and will likely continue to have, a major impact on clinical development, at least in the near-term, include shortages and delays in the supply chain, and prohibitions in certain countries on enrolling subjects in new clinical trials.
+While the Company has been able to progress with our clinical and pre-clinical activities to date, it is not possible to predict if the COVID-19 pandemic will materially impact the Company's plans and timelines in the future.